cferdinandi/adventure/content/adventures/attack-on-oakenshire.md

 {{<maps href="/downloads/assets_the-attack-on-oakenshire.pdf">}}

+## Questions

+- What have you heard about Oakenshire?
+- Have you been to the city before?
+- The elves are normally very secretive.
+Why do they trust you to help them?
+- What do you know about giant spiders?
+Do they have any weaknesses?
+Special abilities or powers?
+- Why did the spiders attack Oakenshire?
+- How were they able to gain access without being detected?
+- What can the elves do to prevent this from happening again?

 ## Locations & Events

 Oakenshire is a small city built into the trees of the forest.
 It's a collection of treehouses connected to each other by bridges.